-The songs or poems in this book are among the earliest literary works to have been written down anywhere in the world.
+“A time machine that fits in your pocket.”
+That is the headline of one review of this book.
+Indeed, the songs or poems collected here are among the earliest literary works to have been written down anywhere in the world.
 They offer a rare window into the hearts of individuals in a distant country – China – almost three thousand years ago.

 Because Old Chinese was an unusually simple language, the window is unusually transparent.
 The book translates the poems into straightforward English prose, and on facing pages it uses our alphabet to show them as they sounded in Old Chinese.
 Anyone who cares to read the poems aloud can hear the rhymes and rhythms heard by the original poets; it is easy to look up the words of the short lines in the glossary provided and see how the lines mean what the English says they mean.
 This is one of the few cases – perhaps the only case – where we can readily understand men and women speaking to us, in their own voices, across millennia.